nikodyulger/aws-fridge-app/README.md

 - [**Pytest**](https://docs.pytest.org/en/7.4.x/): it is used to automate testing of your code
 - [**Moto**](https://docs.getmoto.org/en/latest/): it mocks some cloud services for testing purposes
 - [**Docker**](https://docs.docker.com/): it created the containers for your app, so it can be runned everywhere

+## Deployment process

+The deployment of the app is done in several steps that must be followed in this order:

+Previous manual steps:
+- Create a [connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html) with your GitHub.
+It is necessary for CodePipeline to source the code and later on build the artefacts
+- Register a [domain](https://aws.amazon.com/es/getting-started/hands-on/get-a-domain/) on Route53.
+Find a domain you like and pay for it, the hosted zone is created automatically for you

+Stack order:
+1. Serverless.
+Deploy all lambdas as we already know how we are going to name our service.
+The command to execute inside the `infrastructure/lambdas` is `serverless deploy`.
+For that, you need to install serverless previously on your local machine with `npm install -g serverless`
+2. `ci_cd.yml` is the first stack to deploy.
+Remember to introduce the already created **GitHub connection ID** as parameter.
+The first execution of the pipeline will fail, because the App Runner service won’t exist yet.
+However, an image will be build and be available at the ECR repository
+3. `app_runner` template will deploy the service and a dynamo table to which the queries are made.
+It takes a while, be patient.
+Remember it is provisioning all the infrastructure for you.
+4. Last but not least, `eventrribdge` will create the listeners for the AppRunner service with the SNS topic and subscription.
+Remember to confirm the subscription, if not you will not be monitoring nothign at all.
+Check the spam folder of your email just in case!